suitenumerique/drive/docs/installation/kubernetes.md

  - "127.0.0.1.nip.io"
  - "*.127.0.0.1.nip.io"

-Reminder: X.509 wildcards only go one level deep, so this won't match a.b.127.0.0.1.nip.io ℹ️
+Reminder: X.509 wildcards only go one level deep, so this won’t match a.b.127.0.0.1.nip.io ℹ️

 The certificate is at "./127.0.0.1.nip.io+1.pem" and the key at "./127.0.0.1.nip.io+1-key.pem" ✅